 - A day trip to Pavlovsk – the magnificent 18th-century estate built by Catherine the Great for her son, Grand Duke Paul.
 After his untimely demise, Pavlovsk became the residence of his widow, the creative and talented Maria Fedorovna.

-Plus, the tour described above will be held again in March 2018 – find out more and reserve your spot right here.
+The tour described above will be held again in October 2019 – find out more and reserve your spot right here.